 Fresh Air from WHYY, the Peabody Award-winning weekday magazine of contemporary arts and issues, is one of public radio's most popular programs.
-Hosted by Terry Gross, the show features intimate conversations with today's biggest luminaries.More from NPR: Fresh Air »
+Hosted by Terry Gross, the show features intimate conversations with today's biggest luminaries.More from Fresh Air »

 Graham Yost, creator and showrunner of the FX series 'Justified,' talks about staying true to Elmore Leonard's vision.
 Ken Tucker reviews Courtney Barnett's album 'Sometimes I Sit and Think, And Sometimes I Just Sit.'

 When Ted Cruz announced his presidency, he said: "It's time to reclaim the constitution."
 The New Yorker's Jeffrey Toobin discusses the strict legal philosophy that has shaped Cruz's political agenda.
 Book critic Maureen Corrigan reviews 'American Ghost.'

 'American Crime' Creator John Ridley & Actor Benito Martinez

 The show, revolving around a murder case, is an examination of race, ethnicity and the criminal justice system.
 Nearly all the characters are part victim and part aggressor.
 Creator John Ridley (Screenwriter, 12 Years a Slave) and actor Benito Martinez (The Shield) explain.
 David Bianculli gives us his first impressions of late night's James Corden.

 Best Of: A Writer Reflects On Prison Time & Music From Norman Blake